 Check out our companion site...TeleGizmos Solar Scope Covers

 The Super High Wind Series Covers.
 Our best cover system.
-Wind capacity in excess of 25 MPH. $84.95 for a single cover, $159.95 for a two cover set, $184.95 for a two cover set with dinette slide-out cover (popups only), $224.95 for a three cover set for three bunk Hybrids.
+Wind capacity in excess of 25 MPH. $89.95 for a single cover, $169.95 for a two cover set, $199.95 for a two cover set with a third cover for dinette slide-outs on popups, $239.95 for a three cover set for three bunk Hybrids.
 Click here for more info....

 Follow us on Facebook:

 PopupGizmos©, PopupGizmo & PopupGizmos Solar Bunkend Covers© Are copyright trademarks.
 All copy rights reserved.
 Copy right 2002-2016 PopupGizmos

 Phone: Monday-Friday, 9-4, CST, Closed Sat.& Sun...972-849-9240

 What our customers say...from Brian C, November 15, 2016....